Do We Need Food Service Licenses to Serve Food in Concessions?

 • Crackers

 This is not an exhaustive list.
 Your concession stand can serve just about any prepackaged food without a food service license.
+If the item stays inside the sealed package from when you bought it until when you gave it to your customer, then it counts.

 As an added benefit, some of these items may be tax-exempt in your state.
 That means you can purchase and sell them without accounting for sales tax.